gxl-groups/Multi2Human/README.md

 ```

 ### Dataset Preparation
 Our model was trained on the [DeepFashion-MultiModal](https://github.com/yumingj/DeepFashion-MultiModal) dataset.
 [Click here](https://github.com/yumingj/DeepFashion-MultiModal) to download the processed dataset.

 ### Pre-Trained Models
-Pre-trained models can be found [here](https://github.com/yumingj/DeepFashion-MultiModal).
+[Click here](https://github.com/yumingj/DeepFashion-MultiModal) to download the pre-trained models, including logs, pretrained_models, and pretrained_clip_model.
+Place these downloaded models into the project directory.

 ## Implementation